VoltLang/Website/doc/template.md

 The underlying mechanism is simple.
 The compiler copies the parameters to where they are used, and a struct of the name given in the template instantiation expression is generated in the underlying IR. *The backend has no knowledge of templates, and the result is as if the user had typed in the resulting type themselves.*

+#Mixin

+When instantiating a template, you can optionally give the `mixin` keyword.

+    struct Instance = mixin Definition!(i32);

+What this keyword (or the lack thereof) determines is the context in which the template is instantiated.
+If the `mixin` keyword is given, the context is at the point of instantiation.
+For example, if we define a template that calls a library function.

+    struct Definition!(T)
+    {
+        fn foo()
+        {
+            writeln("hello");
+        }
+    }

+If we instantiate that without `mixin`

+    import watt.io;
+    struct Instance = Definition!i32;

+It won't work: the template will not 'see' the import.
+But if we add `mixin`

+    import watt.io;
+    struct Instance = mixin Definition!i32;

+It will work.
+Think of `mixin` like copy and paste.

 #Functions

 As noted, `struct`, `union`, `interface`, `fn`, and `class`, are the types available for templates.